Learning-based Multiuser Beamforming for Holographic MIMO~Systems: Learning the Beamforming Policy with GNNs

 \subsection{Design of GGNN}

 We present the design of the proposed GGNN in this subsection.
-The GGNN learns over a graph comprising two types of vertices, i.e., antenna and user vertices, with edges connecting them.
-Features and actions are assigned to both antenna vertices and edges.
-Specifically, for each edge \((n,k)\) connecting antenna vertex \(n\) and user vertex \(k\), the feate is the channel coefficient \(h_{n,k}\), i.e., the $n$-th entry of $\mathbf{h}_{k}$, and the corresponding action is the beamforming coefficient \(v_{\mathrm{e},n,k}\), i.e., the $n$-th entry of $\mathbf{v}_{\mathrm{e},k}$.
-At antenna vertex \(n\), the feature is the $n$-th row of $\mathbf{M}_{\mathrm{p}}$ and the action is \(a_n\).
+As shown in Fig.~\ref{GNN_graph}, the GGNN operates on a graph with two types of vertices, namely antenna vertices and user vertices, connected by edges.
+Features and actions are associated with both antenna vertices and edges.
+Specifically, for each edge $(n,k)$ connecting antenna vertex $n$ and user vertex $k$, the feature is the channel coefficient $h_{n,k}$, namely the $n$-th entry of $\mathbf{h}_k$, and the corresponding action is the beamforming coefficient $v_{\mathrm{e},n,k}$, namely the $n$-th entry of $\mathbf{v}_{\mathrm{e},k}$.
+For antenna vertex $n$, the feature is $\mathbf{m}^n_{\mathrm{p}}\in \mathbb{C}^{1\times N_{\mathrm{RF}}}$ denoting the $n$-th row of $\mathbf{M}_{\mathrm{p}}$, and the action is $a_n$.
 User vertices are associated with neither features nor actions.